jasonlkh-wa/optimal-discrete-time-asset-allocation/README.md

 It's recommended to go to the [Approach to evaluate the solution] section to look for the final solution and proof of the solution.

+While [main.py] is the full script to run, it contains a lot of plotting logics.
+To verify the TD-0 related logic, [agent.py], [environment.py] and
+[single_run_internal_state.py] contains most of the logic training the agent.
+[SingleRunInternalState.train_one_step()] is the entry point of the training logic.

 ## Introduction

 This project is to solve the Optimal Discrete-Time Asset Allocation problem